Barnard Castle (Durham) - HMYOI Deerbolt (youth offending prison)

 Castlerea (County Roscommon) - Castlerea Prison

-Castlerea Prison hit the news after it was claimed an exorcism was required after reports of strange paranormal activity occurring in the gym.
-Governor Dan Scannel dismissed the reports.
+Castlerea Prison hit the news after claims that an exorcism was required to dismiss strange paranormal activity occurring in the gym.
+Governor Dan Scannel denied the reports.

 Dartmoor (Devon) - Prison